asiu3209/Expense-Tracker-Next/docs/standup/standup_06.md

 ## What I'm Working On

-- [ ] Local storage for data persistence
+- [IP] Local storage for data persistence
-- [ ] Database implementation using PostgreSQL
+- [IP] Database implementation using PostgreSQL

 ## Blockers